 “I felt as if I were walking with destiny…”

-Exiting the cafeteria, on the way to training this morning, as I gazed west toward the mountains, couldn’t help but notice the depressingly grey and beautiful Pikes Peak in the distance, and just how poignantly this beautifully-depressing spectacle reverberates that “not entirely-uneventful” date 85 years ago exactly.
-At this very time, the Blitz storm had been long-gathered and its furies were now to be erupted on a single day.
+Exiting the cafeteria on my way to training this, gazing west toward the mountains and couldn't help but notice the depressingly gray and beautiful Pikes Peak in the distance.
+The sight poignantly reverberated with that “not-entirely-uneventful” day exactly 85 years ago.
+At this very hour, the Blitz storm had long been gathering, its furies now erupting in a single, cataclysmic day.

-How accurately should that the two faiths belonging to the polar opposites collide so timely and sharply on this day - Holland, Luxemburg, Belgium were swiftly raced over by the rejected Austrian housepainter, across the channel, the unpopular, unwanted, grumpy, distrusted Churchill was reluctantly called upon and tasked to face this series of onslaught.
-Isolated, alone.
+How fitting that the fates of two polar opposites should collide so sharply on this day: Holland, Luxembourg, and Belgium swiftly overrun by the rejected Corporal Schicklgruber; across the Channel, the unpopular, unwanted, grumpy, distrusted, and grotesque Churchill is reluctantly called upon to face the onslaught.

 “God alone knows how great it is.
 I hope it is not too late.
 I am very much afraid that it is.
 We can only do our best.”